UKCloud/documentation/articles/other/other-how-contribute-knowledge.md

     ![Create pull request](images/other-github-pull-request.png)

+    > [!NOTE]
+    > You must create the Pull Request to submit your changes.

 12. The Pull Request is submitted to UKCloud to review and merge into the master branch if appropriate.
 We may contact you to discuss the details of your changes if required.

 ## Submitting larger changes across multiple articles or creating new articles